Cabinet allocation ‘ticking time bomb’, says research outfit | Malay Mail

 PKR is the biggest PH party in Parliament with 50 seats (including three independents who joined it after the 14th general election).
 DAP is the second-largest with 42 seats, followed by PPBM (13), Amanah (11) and Warisan (eight).

-BMI Research pointed out that the delay in completing the Cabinet line-up, six weeks after Prime Minister Tun Dr Mahathir Mohamad’s self-imposed deadline to finalise it by end May, indicated continued difficulty in negotiations between the parties.
+BMI Research pointed out that the delay in completing the Cabinet line-up, three weeks after Prime Minister Tun Dr Mahathir Mohamad’s self-imposed deadline to finalise it by the end of May, indicated continued difficulty in negotiations between the parties.

 “While the number of Cabinet positions that was allocated to each party was in rough accordance to their seat count, the two largest parties, centrist Parti Keadilan Rakyat (PKR) and secular Democratic Action Party (DAP) are under-represented in the Cabinet, whereas the Malay-dominated parties Parti Pribumi Bersatu Malaysia (PPBM) and Parti Amanah Negara (Amanah) enjoy over-representation.